ni/monodrive-documentation/docs/monoDrive_home/Vehicle-Configuration.md

 </div>

 **Current colors available**
-On the monoDrive Editor look for the Content Browser.
-From the folders select Vehicles and then select CarPaint, you will find the current colors availables for any car.
+From the Content Bowser under `Vehicles` and `CarPaint`, the user has control over the current colors available for all car models.

 ```
 Carpaint_BabyBlue